Norman Blake (American musician): Nashville and Johnny Cash

 After being discharged from the Army, Blake moved to Nashville and became a studio musician.
-For 10 years, he toured and recorded with country singer Johnny Cash and continued to play with Cash intermittently over the next 30.
+For 10 years, he toured and recorded with country singer Johnny Cash and continued to play with Cash intermittently over the next 30 years.
 He met Nancy Short, a cellist with a classical music background who was playing in a folk group.
 He was asked by Bob Dylan to play on the country-folk album Nashville Skyline, then became a member of the house band on Johnny Cash's TV show.
 Kris Kristofferson, one of the guests, hired Blake to tour with him.
 Blake recorded with folk singer Joan Baez and appeared on her hit song "The Night They Drove Old Dixie Down".
 In 1971, he became a member of the bluegrass group Aero-plain, led by multi-instrumentalist John Hartford with fiddler Vassar Clements, a short-lived project.

 Blake also played dobro on the 1972 album Will the Circle Be Unbroken by the Nitty Gritty Dirt Band.

 In 1972, Blake recorded his first solo album, Home in Sulphur Springs (Rounder, 1972).
 Soon after his debut, he and Nancy recorded their first album, The Fields of November (Flying Fish, 1974), with Nancy on hillbilly cello.
 They married in 1975 and performed together for twenty years.

 Style

 Most of the music that Norman Blake plays could be described as neo-traditionalist Americana folk and roots music (folk, bluegrass, country, blues), and many of the songs he plays are traditional, but he plays this acoustic type of music with a style, speed, and quality that has evolved and progressed in the modern age.
-Though probably best known for his fluid renditions of classic fiddle tunes transcribed for the guitar ("Fiddler's Dram/Whiskey Before Breakfast"), Blake has also written songs that have become bluegrass and folk standards, such as "Ginseng Sullivan", "Slow Train through Georgia", "Billy Gray", and "Church Street Blues".
+Though probably best known for his fluid renditions of classic fiddle tunes transcribed for the guitar ("Fiddler's Dream/Whiskey Before Breakfast"), Blake has also written songs that have become bluegrass and folk standards, such as "Ginseng Sullivan", "Slow Train through Georgia", "Billy Gray", and "Church Street Blues".

 Blake has also written and published songs of a political nature, such as "Don’t Be Afraid of the Neo-Cons."

 Blake is known for his tastefully simple-sounding style, saying, "I’m more interested in the music and the tone than I am the licks."

 Although known as one of the most prominent steel-string guitar flatpickers, Blake is a multi-instrumentalist and vocalist.
 Other instruments he plays include the mandolin, 6-string banjo, fiddle, dobro, banjo and viola.
 He is known for his loose, right-hand guitar technique, which arose out of his mandolin technique.
 Also well known is his devotion to 12-fret guitars, including Martin 00s, 000s, D18s, D28s, and Gibsons, like his 1929 12-fret Nick Lucas special.